Position

 Q: How much fruit can I expect from a Rovada Redcurrant bush?

-A: With the right care, a Rovada Redcurrant bush can produce around 10kg of fruit.
-That’s plenty for making jams, jellies, or simply enjoying fresh!
+A: Proper care requires a Rovada Redcurrant bush to produce around 10kg of fruit.
+That’s plenty for making jams and jellies or simply enjoying fresh!

 Q: Are Rovada Redcurrant bushes self-fertile?